 “Too many people overvalue what they are not and undervalue what they are.” —Malcolm S. Forbes

-The importance of self-confidence in our lives can not be overstated.
+The importance of learning how to be more confident in our lives can not be overstated.

 Simply put, the need for love, belonging, and acceptance becomes stronger than the internal compass within us.
 And many unhealthy life choices begin to emerge.